JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_2/index.md

 ![step15](./steps/step15.png)

-Great !
+Great!
 We have successfully completed the User module.

 So, stay tuned.
 I will see you in the next tutorial, where we will be covering the products.